BransonGitomeh/Mpesa-Checkout-Node-Js-Sample/readme.md

 $ yarn deploy # to deploy compiled code to gcp to make the endpoints available for daraja
 ```

-tests are present for the following
+Tests are present for the following

 ```
   Setup